MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P3-The-Sushi-Tower/content.md

 ## Seeding the tower

-Before you move on top random generation, it would be a good idea to test this works and stack the tower with a couple of starting pieces.
+Before you move on to random generation, it would be a good idea to test this works and stack the tower with a couple of starting pieces.
 This way you can always guarantee the cat starts in a safe position.

 > [action]